FarmonApp/farmonapp.github.io/docs/Agronomic Practices/Parcel Selection.en.md

+---
+title: Parcel Selection
+description: Learn how to select the right parcels for camelina cultivation to ensure optimal growth and yield.
+---
 # Parcel Selection

 Camelina should be planted after winter cereals or peas on parcels that are free of weeds and herbicide residues, ensuring optimal growth and yield.